Toys-to-life: Disney Playmation (2015–2016)

 Disney Playmation was a longer range (~10m) networked interactive role-playing game with wearable toys that supported BLE communications with phone apps.
 The product was sold in collaboration with Hasbro.
 The single-product story line delivered was based on the Marvel Iron Man universe.
 Other universes were announced before the product was terminated including Star Wars and Frozen.

 Hero Portal (2014–2015)

 A toys-to-life game made by Jakks Pacific.
 It was a console connected to a portal connected to plugs which the player connect to their TV.
 They placed the figures on the portal and they went to the player's game.
 It was short-lived.
 Due to poor sales, there were four themes released: DC Super Heroes, Teenage Mutant Ninja Turtles, Power Rangers, and DreamWorks Dragons.

 Kamen Rider Summonride!
 (2014-2015)

-Kamen Rider Summonride! was a short-lived Japanese exclusive game with a NFC component similar to other Toys-to-life games, Developed by Eighting and published by Bandai Namco Entertainment, based on the popular Kamen Rider series.
+Kamen Rider Summonride! was a short-lived Japan-exclusive game based on the popular Kamen Rider franchise, with a NFC component similar to other toys-to-life games.
+It was developed by Eighting and published by Bandai Namco Entertainment.